 A place of stunning beauty, the park attracts about 3 million visitors annually, eager to spot wildlife — it's home to grizzly bears, black bears, elk, bighorn sheep and many more species — and motor along its famed Going-to-the-Sun Road.

-Glacier National Park is using a new online reservation system (ticketed entry) for the Going-to-the-Sun Road corridor between the park’s West and St. Mary Entrances through September 6, 2021.
-Entering the Going-to-the-Sun Road at either West Glacier or St. Mary, or via the Camas Road, will require a Park Pass plus a $2.00 entry reservation ticket or a service reservation (for lodging or a bus tour, for example, which includes entry).
-Check the park’s site for the latest on the ticketed entry system.
+Glacier is using a new online reservation system (ticketed entry) for the Going-to-the-Sun Road corridor between the park’s West Glacier and St. Mary entrances through Sept.
+6, 2021.
+Entering the Going-to-the-Sun Road at either West Glacier or St. Mary or via the Camas Road will require a Park Pass plus a $2 entry reservation ticket or a service reservation (for lodging or a bus tour, for example, which includes entry).
+Note that everyone, regardless of vaccination status, is required to wear a mask inside national park buildings and on all forms of public transportation.
+Check the park’s website for the latest on the ticketed entry system and pandemic-related closures and regulations.

 Location: Northwest Montana, on the U.S. border with Canada